Kami/libcloud-drivers/docs/developer_info.md

 straightforward to provide a plugin for this.

 The storage abstraction for Libcloud is "file-based".
-This doesn't match very well with the "disk-based" storage that StratusLab provides.
-A mapping between StratusLab disks and Libcloud 'objects' (or would 'container' be better?) could be done, but a serious evaluation needs to be done to determine if such an API binding would be useful.
+This doesn't match very well with the "disk-based" storage that StratusLab provides and that is included in the "compute" part of the Libcloud API.
+A mapping between the "file-based" storage API and StratusLab volumes could be done, but a serious evaluation needs to be done first to see if this is useful.

 StratusLab does not provide load balancers or DNS services, so neither of those abstractions make sense for a StratusLab plugin.